react-navigation/react-navigation.github.io/versioned_docs/version-7.x/typescript.md

 :::

-To annotate the `navigation` prop that we get from `useNavigation`, we can use a type parameter:
+To annotate the `navigation` object that we get from `useNavigation`, we can use a type parameter:

 ```ts
 const navigation = useNavigation<ProfileScreenNavigationProp>();